TORONTO RESIDENTS ONE STEP CLOSER TO COLLECTING LOTTERY PRIZE

 The members of the group are:

-As Marissa's brother is an employee of an OLG lottery supplier, this claim falls within OLG's definition of an Insider Win.
+As Conrado and Filipina's immediate family member is an employee of an OLG lottery supplier, this claim falls within OLG's definition of an Insider Win.
 Claims of $10,000 or more made by Insiders require enhanced review and validation as well as a 30-day publication period prior to payment to ensure there are no additional claims on the winning ticket.

-The prize will be paid to the claimant on February 10, 2023, pending no additional claims prior to that date.
+The prize will be paid to the claimants on February 11, 2023, pending no additional claims prior to that date.

 It is OLG's goal to ensure that the right prize is paid to the right person(s) every time.

-The ticket was purchased at Lucky's Grocery Gift & Variety on Keele Street in Toronto,
+The ticket was purchased at Time 2 Time on Keele Street in North York.

 For more information, please visit Claiming Prizes for Insiders on OLG.ca.